 We have borrowed the term to denote the degree of surprise in finding a world where the property P holding for a concept C does not hold for one of its subconcepts C'.
-The additional semantics encompassed in this facet is important to reason with statements that have different degrees of truth.
+The additional semantics encompassed in this facet is important to reason with statements that have different degrees of credibility.
 Indeed there is a difference in asserting facts such as "Mammals give birth to live young" and "Bird fly", the former is generally more believable than the latter, for which many more counterexamples can be found.
-The ability to distinguish facts whose truth holds with different degrees of strength is related to finding facts that are true in every possible world and therefore constitute necessary truth.
-The concept of necessary truth brings us back to establishing whether a property is rigid or not, in fact it can be assumed that the value associated with the Ranking facet together with the temporal information on the changes permitted for the property lead us to determine whether the property described by the slot is a rigid one.
-Rigid properties have often been interpreted as essential properties (i.e., a property holding for an individual in every possible circumstance in which the individual exists), however, we have to note that a property might be essential to a member of a class without being essential for membership in that class.
+The ability to distinguish facts whose credibility holds with different degrees of strength is related to finding facts that are true in every possible world and therefore constitute necessary truth.
+The concept of necessary truth brings us back to establishing whether a property is rigid or not.
+In fact it can be assumed that the value associated with the Ranking facet together with the temporal information on the changes permitted for the property lead us to determine whether the property described by the slot is a rigid one.
+Rigid properties have often been interpreted as essential properties (i.e., a property holding for an individual in every possible circumstance in which the individual exists), but, we note that a property might be essential to a member of a class without being essential for membership in that class.
 For example, being odd is an essential property of the number 5, but it is not essential for membership in the class of prime numbers.

-The ability to evaluate the degree of truth of a property in a concept description is also related to the problem of reasoning with ontologies obtained by integration.
-In such a case, as mentioned in section 2.3 inconsistencies can arise if a concepts inherits conflicting properties.
+The ability to evaluate the degree of credibility of a property in a concept description is also related to the problem of enabling agents to reasoning with ontologies obtained through integration.
+In such a case, as mentioned in section 2.3, inconsistencies can arise if a concepts inherits conflicting properties.
 In order to be able to reason with these conflicts some assumptions have to be made, concerning on how likely it is that a certain property holds; the facet Ranking models this information by modelling a qualitative evaluation of how subclasses inherit the property.
 This estimate represents the common sense knowledge expressed by linguistic quantifiers such as All, Almost all, Few, etc..

-In case of conflicts the property's degree of truth can be used to rank the possible alternatives following an approach similar to the non-monotonic reasoning one developed by [Goldszmidt and Pearl, 1996]: in case of more conflicting properties holding for a concept description, properties are ordered according to the degree of truth, that is according to the the filler associated with the Ranking facet weighted by the Degree of strength.
+In case of conflicts the property's degree of credibility can be used to rank the possible alternatives following an approach similar to the non-monotonic reasoning one developed by [5]: in case of more conflicting properties holding for a concept description, properties are ordered according to the degree of credibility, that is according to the the filler associated with the Ranking facet weighted by the Degree of strength.
 Therefore, a property holding for all the subclasses is considered to have a higher rank than one holding for few of the concept subclasses, but this ordering is adjusted by the relevance, as perceived by the knowledge engineer, of the property in the concept's description (Degree of strength).
 For example, to reason about birds ability to fly, the attribute species is more relevant than the attribute feather colour.
 When reasoning with diverse ontologies, the Degree of strength represents the weight associated with the inheritance rule corresponding to the attribute.

-This ordering of the conflicting properties needs to be validated by the knowledge engineer, however, it reflects the common sense assumption that, when no specific information is known, people assume that the most likely property holds for a concept.
+Although this ordering of the conflicting properties needs to be validated by the user, it reflects the common sense assumption that, when no specific information is known, people assume that the most likely property holds for a concept.
+Here we assume that the agents reflect the common sense reasoning that is typically human.